openmas-ai/openmas/examples/legacy/README.md

-# SimpleMAS Examples
+# OpenMAS Examples

-This directory contains examples demonstrating how to use the SimpleMAS framework.
+This directory contains examples demonstrating how to use the OpenMAS framework.
 Each example illustrates different aspects of the framework and can be used as a reference for building your own agent-based systems.

 ## Getting Started